Andreas Hellum

-Andreas Hellum (born 19 November 1997) is a Norwegian footballer who plays as a forward for Arendal.
+Andreas Hellum (born 19 November 1997) is a Norwegian footballer who plays as a forward for Lyn.

 Career

-His childhood club was IF Birkebeineren, whence he moved to Mjøndalen at the age of 13.
+His childhood club was Birkebeineren, whence he moved to Mjøndalen at the age of 13.
 Making his senior debut for Mjøndalen in 2016, even scoring a goal, and playing several dozens of 1. divisjon games, Hellum was at times deemed surplus to requirements and loaned out to Asker in 2016, Nybergsund in 2018 and Strømmen in 2019.
 He then returned to play the 2020 Eliteserien opener.
 His only Eliteserien goal came in 2020 against Brann.
 After the season he was released, and joined Arendal in the Norwegian Second Division.

+On 1 February 2023, Hellum signed a contract with Lyn, on 2 two-year contract.